In this article, we explain what the Grammarly readability score is and how you can use it to improve your writing.

 2. Clarity Report

 Recently, Grammarly rolled out auto-correction suggestions.
 It suggests a rewrite by highlighting proposed changes.
 I use this report when copyediting.
-It's currently in beta, so not all changes will make sense.
+The clarity report is the go-to report for anyone who wants to improve their readability scores.

 3. Engagement Report